Anders-Munkvad/NeuronsFin/README.md

   - Evaluating brand compliance of images using an LLM

 ### Neurons_Blazor (Blazor Web Application)

-#### Description of the Web Application Implementation:

-- The most important part of the code is the **image_evaluation.razor**.
+The most important part of the code is the **image_evaluation.razor**.
 This is a Blazor front-end page that provides a user interface for testing brand compliance evaluation.
 It connects directly to the FastAPI backend and allows users to upload assets, choose a model, and view evaluation results.

 **Main Features**
 - **Upload controls** (left column):
   - Upload an **image** (preview is displayed).